xxruyle/St.-Isidore-/README.md

 </p>

 # St. Isidore Bot
-Static Discord bot which allows user to look up bible passages (USES CPDV Bible Translation)
+Discord bot which allows user to look up bible passages

-Need to host the bot yourself
+Need to host and/or setup the bot yourself

+(USES CPDV Bible Translation)

 # Setup
 1) Install python and the discord.py library.
 Make sure to install other modules/libraries used in the code <br/>